Geoff Tate

-Geoff Tate (born Jeffrey Wayne Tate, January 14, 1959; he later changed his first name to Geoffery or Geoffrey) is an American singer and songwriter.
-He rose to fame with the progressive metal band Queensrÿche, who had commercial success with their 1988 album Operation: Mindcrime and 1990 album Empire.
+Geoff Tate (born Jeffrey Wayne Tate, January 14, 1959; he later changed his first name to Geoffery or Geoffrey) is an American singer and songwriter best known as the former lead vocalist of the progressive metal band Queensrÿche, who had commercial success with their 1988 album Operation: Mindcrime and 1990 album Empire.
 Tate is ranked fourteenth on Hit Paraders list of the 100 Greatest Metal Vocalists of All Time.
 He was voted No. 2 on That Metal Show's top 5 hard rock vocalists of the 1980s.
 In 2012, he won the Vegas Rocks!
 Magazine Music Award for "Voice in Progressive Heavy Metal".
 In 2015, he placed ninth on OC Weeklys list of the 10 Best High-Pitched Metal Singers.
 After his farewell tour as Queensrÿche, he renamed his band Operation: Mindcrime, after the Queensrÿche album of the same name.

 Early years

 Tate was born in Stuttgart, West Germany, to American parents.
 His mother's side of the family is from New Orleans.
 Shortly after his birth, his family relocated to Tacoma, Washington.
 Tate had an interest in music from an early age.
 He was especially interested in symphonic works.
 He enrolled in Tacoma Community College after graduating from high school in 1977, but dropped out after a year.